 State Street Provides a Meaningful and Diversified Allocation to Inflation Managing Asset Classes

-Our approach to balancing key risks has resulted in a consistent level of peer-relative performance in our retirement vintage over time.
+Over the long-term, our approach to balancing key risks has resulted in a consistent level of peer-relative performance in our retirement vintage over time.
 The idea is to not significantly outperform in any one market environment while exposing investors to expected underperformance in others, but rather to provide a well-diversified mix of investments that can address the key risks that participants face.
-As testament, the State Street Target Retirement Income fund has outperformed 81% of its peers since its inception in 2005v, delivering a consistent history of strong peer-relative performance across a range of market environments.
+As testament, the State Street Target Retirement Income fund has outperformed 82% of its peers since its inception in 20054, delivering a consistent history of strong peer-relative performance across a range of market environments.

 Inflation-hedging options have become increasingly prevalent on core menus, allowing do-it-yourself participants to address this key risk through asset classes beyond traditional stocks and bonds.
 However, investing in inflation-sensitive asset classes on a standalone basis exposes investors to a number of potential issues that may be mitigated through a multi-asset solution.
 Many plans today offer TIPS funds as a potential inflation hedge, which exposes investors to varying levels of interest-rate risk and may not provide the desired level of sensitivity to unexpected inflation.
 Further, asset classes like commodities and REITs, which often improve portfolio efficiency in a multi-asset framework, feature considerable volatility on a standalone basis.
 A multi-asset approach to real assets may be a more appropriate option for plan sponsors seeking to address inflation on the core menu.